 SPW 5806 Methods of Literary Research (must be

 taken in the first year of study) 3

-SPN 5705 The Structure of Spanish 3
+FOL 5943 Foreign Language Teaching

+Methodology 3

 One course in peninsular Spanish Literature of the 19th or

 20th centuries.
 3

 One course in either Medieval Spanish Literature or

 Literature of the Golden Age.

-Two courses in Spanish American Literature.
+Two courses in S panish American Literature.
 (Colonial or

 20th century) 6